Jono997/TranscludeData/README.md

 - Data verification system
 - View structure verification system (will likely be using the data verification system under the hood)
 - Data override system (way to make data in the data module appear differently depending on which view is accessing it)
+- Way to add more functions to the views function library without editing TranscludeData directly